Confidentiality and Data Protection.

-- Complaints about clinical care or the amount charged for treatment will be referred to the dentist concerned, unless the patient requests otherwise.
+- Complaints about clinical care will be referred to the GP concerned, unless the patient requests otherwise.

 - We will investigate the complaint speedily and efficiently and, as far a reasonably practicable, will keep the patient informed of our progress.
 Investigations will normally be completed within 4 weeks.

-- On completion of our investigation, we will provide the patient with a full written report, which will include
+- On completion of our investigation, we will provide the patient with a full written report.

 - an explanation of how the compliant has been considered